.

 • being way too discourse-heavy about rp; most of my characters are not good people, i know that, there's nothing to discuss there

-• tech-fetishists, inclusive of: modern clothes, modern weaponry (if it’s not muzzleloaded it’s probably a no), holoscreens or anything with digital lighting at all or could even tangentially fit into the statement ‘oh i just casually have this allagan / sol-9 what-the-fuck-ever lying around’; i’m sorry this stuff just looks hideous in game and its execution is often very LCD; kinda goes for glams, too
+• too much tech / modern stuff, inclusive of: modern clothes, modern weaponry (if it’s not muzzleloaded it’s probably a no), anything with digital lighting or could even tangentially fit into the statement ‘oh i just casually have this allagan / sol9 whatever lying around’; happy for some garlean up-to-dieselpunk stuff, but know that solomon hates magitek and will mock you behind your back for using it